skjolber/3d-bin-container-packing/README.md

 # History
+ - 1.2.11: Add test artifact, improve use of deadline for better performance, some bugfixes.
  - 1.2.10: Tweak LAFF selecetion of 'best space' for equally sized boxes (issue #168).
  - 1.2.9: If the 'remainder' space cannot be used, attempt to expand it with [unused space](https://github.com/skjolber/3d-bin-container-packing/blob/b78f4b8ff62f4c3cd531a160d36c4dc1f23c8897/core/src/main/java/com/github/skjolber/packing/LargestAreaFitFirstPackager.java#L250).
  - 1.2.8: Java module for JDK 9+ (multi-release jar).
 That was painful.